 However, the UK Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
-This does not apply if you have to take your pension early due to ill health See 'planned increase to normal minimum pension age'.
+See 'planned increase to normal minimum pension age'.

 If you voluntarily retire before, on or after your Normal Pension Age, you can defer taking your benefits, but you must take them no later than your 75th birthday.
 If you take your pension after your Normal Pension Age, your benefits will be paid at an increased rate to reflect late payment.